nik-git/api-test/README.md

 This repository contains REST API Testing automation code using Pythonn

 The project uses:
-1. Python 3.9 and higher
+1. Python 3.9 and higherr
 2. Pytest
 3. Requests
 4. Allure Framework for reports